Misha-Solt/Misha-Solt/README.md

-- 👋 Hi, I’m @Misha-Solt (Mikhail Usoltsev)
+👋 Hi, I'm @Misha-Solt (Mikhail Usoltsev)
-- 👀 I’m interested in...
+👀 I'm interested in... everything
-- 📫 You can reach me via LinkedIn: https://www.linkedin.com/in/mikhailus
+📫 You can reach me on LinkedIn: https://www.linkedin.com/in/mikhailus

 <!---
 Misha-Solt/Misha-Solt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.